brevzin/brevzin.github.io/_posts/2020-11-14-tag-invoke.md

 Fourth, is there any protection against implementing the interface incorrectly? ❌ Nope!
 If you do it sufficiently wrong, it just won't compile.
 Hopefully, the class author wrote a sufficiently good concept to verify that you implemented your specialization "well enough" so you get an understandable error message.

 But worst case, your incorrect specialization might actually compile and just lead to bad behavior.
 Perhaps you're taking extra copies or undesirable forcing conversations?
-Very difficult go defend against this.
+Very difficult to defend against this.

 Fifth, can you easily invoke the customized implementation? ✔️ Yep!
 This isn't a problem with class template specialization.
 In this case, `formatter<T>::format` is the right function you want, and that's easy enough to spell.
 But do you get protection against invoking the wrong implementation? ❌ Nope!
 You could call `formatter<U>::format` just as easily, and if the arguments happen to line up... well... oops?